 How to make black treacle bread

-- Prepare the sourdough and boiled rye grain soaker by combining the ingredients in two separate bowls and mixing thoroughly.
+- Prepare the sourdough and boiled rye grain soaker by combining the respective ingredients in two separate bowls and mixing thoroughly.
 I use a silicone spatula to do this which works well.

-- Cover the bowls with their respective lids and keep at room temperature for about 16 to 24 hours.
+- Cover the bowls with their lids and keep at room temperature for about 16 to 24 hours.

-- Combine 280g of the sourdough (the rest goes back into the fridge for your next bake) and all of the rye grain soaker with the treacle water and the remaining dough ingredients (except the sunflower oil).
+- Combine 300g of the sourdough (the rest goes back into the fridge for your next bake) and all of the rye grain soaker with the treacle water and the remaining dough ingredients (except the sunflower oil).

 - Work the dough for a few minutes.
-You won’t be able to knead it but mix well.
+You won’t be able to knead it but mix it well.
 Cover and rest for an hour or two.

 - Give the dough another quick mix, then place in an oil-brushed baking tin (I use a dough scraper to help with this process).
 The dough should only fill about half the tin, giving it room to proof and rise to the top.